 Ray is a PhD student in Wood Science and Engineering.
 They are working under Dr. Seri Robinson, researching fungal pigment production, regulation, and potential industrial applications.
 They are also a woodturner and enjoy making fungal-themed art in their limited free time.

 Raymond is an associate professor in the School of Writing, Literature, and Film at Oregon State.
 His research and teaching focuses upon literature and science, environmental literature, new materialisms, and contemporary American literature.
 His recent book, The Practice of Misuse: Rugged Consumerism in Contemporary American Culture (Stanford UP, 2014) examines the significance of object repurposing in American culture from 1960s to the present.

 Margaret is an associate professor in the OSU Libraries & Press and heads its Emerging Technologies & Services Department.
 One of her interests is exploring how the maker movement aligns with librarianship to serve underrepresented groups.
 She also works with ChickTech, a nationwide non-profit started at OSU to encourage girls and women to pursue careers in science and technology.

 Charles is currently OSU faculty in the arts and interdisciplinary studies, but in past lives an archivist, IT manager, and an editor.
 Charles now refinishes furniture on the side, spends way too much time searching for used vinyl, and when not chasing/being chased by his booming family, focuses on building new and rewarding interdisciplinary and engagement programming at OSU.

-Sara Robinson is an assistant professor in the anatomy of renewable materials, Department of Wood Science & Engineering at OSU.
-She is also an artist who focuses in natural colorants and woodturning.
+Seri Robinson is an assistant professor in the anatomy of renewable materials, Department of Wood Science & Engineering at OSU.
+Seri is also an artist who focuses in natural colorants and woodturning.